cybearl/genesis/README.md

 It is also used to control each strategy by sending it the data it needs to work and receiving the data it produces.

+Now, I'm using a sweet trick to import and use the strategies automatically, importing all strategies as a single object, iterating over it, recovering the run() function for each and storing it.
+Remember that a strategy is standardized, so we always know what to expect from it.

 Can be found inside `src/systems/SP.ts`.

 #### Strategy (S):